Contents

 Key features:

-• Free tier available with core helpdesk functionality
+• Free tier with core helpdesk functionality

 • Scenario-based workflow automation